Last updated on August 6, 2026

 Giott, King of the Dwarves gives you an equipment-slanted dwarf typal option.
 But I donโ€™t like discarding cards unless I have a way to continue to use them as a resource, and this doesnโ€™t seem like a build that does that without bending over backwards.

-Sidenote, it has been brought to my attention that there are 6 Seven Dwarves in the average Giott, King of the Dwarves deck as of May, 2026, and I just had to share that with you.
+Sidenote, it has been brought to my attention that there are six Seven Dwarves in the average Giott, King of the Dwarves deck as of May, 2026, and I just had to share that with you.
 On that same note, I just lost The Game.

-#17.
+#23.
 The Lady of Otaria

 The Lady of Otaria

-The Lady of Otaria is an odd duck of a commander, thatโ€™s for sure.
-An avatar that interacts with dwarves and wants your lands to find their way from the battlefield to the graveyard is very specific in what it wants you to do.
 While the dwarves are obvious, the land part lets you get creative.
 Itโ€™s an โ€œeach end stepโ€ trigger, so youโ€™re better off if you can get your lands to die on your opponentsโ€™ turns.
 And I choose โ€œdieโ€ explicitly here: Earthbent lands go to your graveyard before the delayed trigger brings them back, after all.
-Thereโ€™re land sac options, Crop Rotation, plus fetch lands of many budgets, including the five from Streets of New Capenna.
+There are land sac options, Crop Rotation, plus fetch lands for many budgets, including the five from Streets of New Capenna.

 At the end of the day, with all the diverging themes pulling you in every direction, I have a hard time seeing this above Bracket 2.

-#16.
+#22.
 Balthor the Defiled

 Balthor the Defiled